-We went on several University visits, all on the coast because of my chosen course, and after visiting Liverpool, Swansea, Plymouth, Newcastle and Portsmouth, I applied for them all and ended up choosing Portsmouth (Newcastle and Plymouth were simply too far!).
+We went on several University visits, all on the coast because of my chosen course, and after visiting Liverpool, Swansea, Plymouth, Newcastle and Portsmouth, I applied for them all and ended up choosing the University of Portsmouth (Newcastle and Plymouth were simply too far!).

 Life at University

-I started University back in September of 2012, which was a bit of an emotionally draining point in my life.
+I started University back in September of 2012 (seven years ago now – which is a little scary!), which was an emotionally draining point in my life.
 I was in University halls for my first year, right in the middle of the city and a 5 minute walk from the building for most of my lectures.
 I didn’t know anyone in my flat when I first moved in, but made some friends both on my course and in the halls.
 For my second and third years, I lived in a shared house just outside of Gunwharf Quays and a 15 (or so) minute walk to the university buildings.

 To be completely honest, during my second and third years I was not as motivated as I had hoped I would be, both with completing my course work on time and with my attendance at lectures (sorry Mum and Dad!).
 One of the issues with University is that attendance at lectures isn’t really compulsory, and all of the powerpoints from lectures are available online afterwards – so really, was it necessary that you attend them all?
 Not the right attitude, but hard to avoid.
 Especially when some lecturers have a habit of not saying much more than is written on the slides.
 My favourite part was definitely the practical lab work – that’s the reason I chose Marine Biology!